burrows/statechart-presentation/one/slides.md

 !SLIDE bullets
 # Events

+* Usually triggered by the user (e.g. clicking a button, focusing a field, etc.)
 * When an event is sent to the statechart, each current state is given the opportunity to handle it.
+* Events bubble up the parent state chain.

 !SLIDE bullets
 # Transistions
 * When a state handles an event, it typically triggers a state transition.
-* Transitions start from the current state causing the transition and traverse up to the pivot state, triggering exit state handlers along the way.
+* Transitions start from the current state (or states) and traverse up to the pivot state, triggering exit state handlers along the way.
 * From the pivot state, child states are traversed, triggering enter state handlers until the final substate is reached.

 !SLIDE center